Consults Monday AM, Tuesday AM, Wednesday, Thursday AM and Friday

-BMBS (Notts), MRNZCGP, MSc Hons (Cant)
+BMBS (Notts), FRNZCGP, MSc Hons (Cant)

 Danielle was raised in Halswell and graduated from Otago Medical School in 1999.
-After graduation she worked in a wide range of hospital medicine specialities, throughout New Zealand and Australia.
+After graduation she worked in a wide range of hospital medicine specialities.
 During this time she gained postgraduate diplomas in Obstetrics and Gynaecology, and in Paediatrics.
 Danielle commenced General Practice in 2006 and has been working at Halswellhealth since then.
 She is a Fellow of the RNZCGP.
-Danielle enjoys all aspects of General Practice, and has a particular interest in women's and children's health.
-Danielle and her partner have 2 young children, with extended family in Christchurch.
+Danielle enjoys all aspects of General Practice, and has a particular interest in "women's health, children's health and skin cancer diagnosis".
+"Danielle and her partner have two children".
 Her interests include walking, tramping, cycle touring, skiing and gardening.
 Danielle is not currently enrolling new patients.

 Sarah graduated in 1998 in Edinburgh.
 She is a fellow of the RNZCGP.
 She moved to New Zealand in 2001 and joined Halswellhealth in 2005 after several years working in Christchurch Hospital in Oncology and Palliative Care.
 She enjoys all aspects of General Practice and maintains a special interest in Palliative Care and Child Health.
 She is also involved in teaching medical students and GP registrars.
 Sarah sits on several committees related to general practice.
 Away from work Sarah is mum to two busy boys and enjoys playing tennis, running, modern quilting and reading.
 Her associate is Dr Viv van Dam.
 Sarah is not currently enrolling new patients.